dj/old-blog/content/blog/dinojump.md

 ---
 I got the urge to code a game recently, so I made a simple clone of[Dino Runner](https://chromedino.com/), the hidden game on the page that Chrome shows you if it’s unable to connect to the internet.

+The [repository is here](https://github.com/dj/dinojump), if you want to check out the code or run it by downloading the Love application for your operating system.

 ## Picking Lua and LÖVE {#pickingluaandlve}

 I don’t know much about game development, but I felt like I wanted something high level and portable.
 I wanted to learn a new language, because most of the "web" languages I'm familiar with \(JavaScript, Java, Python, Ruby\) aren’t used much in game development \(besides sometimes JavaScript, but usually as a compile target\).